spatial-model-editor/spatial-model-editor.github.io/README.md

 ## How it works

 - [master](https://github.com/spatial-model-editor/spatial-model-editor.github.io/tree/master) branch contains the source code
-- [gh-pages](https://github.com/spatial-model-editor/spatial-model-editor.github.io/tree/gh-pages) branch contains the generated html/css/js/image files
+- [gh-pages](https://github.com/spatial-model-editor/spatial-model-editor.github.io/tree/gh-pages) branch contains the generated website
 - the contents of each page are stored in [yaml](https://yaml.org/) format in [src/content](/src/content)
 - there is a corresponding [pug](https://pugjs.org/) HTML template for each page in [src/pug](/src/pug)
 - uses CSS and icons from the [Bootstrap](https://getbootstrap.com/) framework